goleij/stay-healthy-ai-assistant/README.md

 Make sure that Ollama App running in the background.

-✅ At least one LLM model
+ At least one LLM model
 -------------------------

-You only need one or two models to start.
-I recommend:

-- gemma2:2b     → lighter, for weaker machines

-Example (you can pick a different model if you want):
+You must install the following model before running the app:

-    ollama pull llama3.2:3b
+    ollama pull gemma2:2b

-The app will detect whatever models you have installed.
+This project is built and tested specifically with gemma2:2b.

-✅  RAG database
+ RAG database (optional)
 --------------------------

-If we want the chatbot to use an external knowledge base (RAG):
+To enable the chatbot's external knowledge base (RAG):

-1. We should Put our URLs in:
+1. Add URLs to index:

        data/urls.txt